-But the big, hanging question is: do China’s digital giants actually want to capture foreign consumers – and foreign markets?
+But the big outstanding question is: Which of China’s digital giants actually want to capture foreign consumers – and therefore foreign B2C markets?

-And that is where Latin America is looking increasingly interesting.
-Mobike is operating drectly in Mexico, Chile and Brazil.
+And that is where Latin America is pretty interesting.
 Tencent has invested in Brazil’s NuBank.
-And Didi is now operating directly in both Brazil and Mexico.
-After Southeast Asia, Latin America may be emerging as the big next market for digital China.
+Didi is operating directly in both Brazil and Mexico.
+After Southeast Asia, Latin America has sort of emerged as the big next market for digital China.

-So I recently visited the Didi headquarters in Sao Paolo, where they have acquired local ride-sharing company 99.
-My goal was to figure out how Didi is different in Latin America.
-Note: I also went to the Mobike launch in Mexico City earlier this year for the same reason.
-Articles here and here.
+I visited the Didi headquarters in Sao Paolo a few years back.
+They had recently acquired local ride-sharing giant 99.
+My goal was to figure out how ride-sharing was different in Latin America.
+Note: I also went to the Mobike launch in Mexico City earlier that year for the same reason.

 I was in Sao Paolo to give a couple of China talks at the Inniti Group, which is run by Joseph Teperman.
 They do governance and executive search services for top companies across Brazil and are definitely a company to keep an eye on.
 Plus, Joseph is a really great guy.
 You can learn more about them here.

-The Didi headquarters is in a nice Western part of Sao Paolo, right near the river.
+The Didi headquarters was in a nice Western part of Sao Paolo, right near the river.
 And walking down the street, I noticed I was passing lots of new yellow ride-sharing bikes.
 However, these were not Ofo bikes (they look pretty similar).
-These are Brazil’s new Yellow Bikes.
-This company was recently launched by Ariel Lambrecht and Renato Freitas, who prior to this founded ride-sharing company 99 (and sold it to Didi).
-Yellow Bikes has also recently received an investment from GGV Capital (article here), whose partner Hans Tung is active in both Silicon Valley and China.
-So per my earlier point, there is a really interesting situation happening in digital between China, Silicon Valley and Latin America.
+These were Brazil’s Yellow Bikes.
+This company was launched by Ariel Lambrecht and Renato Freitas, who prior to this founded ride-sharing company 99 (and sold it to Didi).
+Per my earlier point, there is a really interesting situation happening in digital between China and Latin America.
 And copying and adapting China business models is a usually a good strategy.

 First, a bit about the Didi-99 headquarters.
-Cause it’s really nice.
-They occupy three floors in a fantastic building.
+Cause it was really nice.
+They occupied three floors in a fantastic building.

-And they have all the fun stuff common to successful internet companies.
+And they had all the fun stuff common to successful internet companies.
 There was the fooz ball table, cool meeting areas, comfy chairs, food and snacks, and so on.

-Plus, the whole office has a bit of a transportation theme, with roads and street signs painted on the walls and floors.
-It is kind of a cross between an office and a young boy’s bedroom.
+Plus, the whole office had a bit of a transportation theme, with roads and street signs painted on the walls and floors.
+It was kind of a cross between an office and a young boy’s bedroom.

-And, as this is Brazil, this is also churrasquiera on the roof deck for cooking meats.
+And, as this is Brazil, this was also churrasquiera on the roof deck for cooking meats.
 Note: I’ve visited a lot of internet companies.
-This was the first one I have seen with one of these.
+This was the first one I have seen with a churrasquier .
 And apparently they use it all the time.

 Ok.
 Back to my question of how Didi and ride-sharing are different in Brazil.

-I sat down and spoke with Davi Miyake Dos Santos, who is the Strategy and Planning Director.
+I spoke with Davi Miyake Dos Santos, who was then the Strategy and Planning Director.
 He’s now at CERC.
-A really friendly guy, he gave me a tour and helped me understand better what Didi-99 is focusing on post-acquisition.
+A really friendly guy, he gave me a tour and helped me understand better what Didi-99 was focusing on post-acquisition.

-I recently did an interview with a Didi driver in Shanghai (article here) and it was clear that driving on a ride-sharing platform in China is very different than in the USA.
+A few years ago, I did an interview with a Didi driver in Shanghai and it was clear that driving on a ride-sharing platform in China is very different than in the USA.
 And when I was in Mexico, I spoke with some Uber and Didi execs and it was the same.
 The needs and expectations of riders appear pretty similar across the world (although there are some differences between developed and developing economy consumers).
-But the situation with drivers can be very different – and seems to be getting more so.
-For example:
+However, the needs and services for drivers can be very different in different regions.
+And it seems to be getting more so.

-- In the USA, being a ride-sharing driver is often considered a source of extra income and an opportunity for increased flexibility.
-It is often referred to as the on-demand or gig economy.
+- In the USA, being a ride-sharing driver is often viewed as a source of extra income and one of the biggest benefits is increased flexibility.
+So it is often referred to as the on-demand or gig work.
 And there is a lot of discussion about whether this type of on-demand workforce is better or worse than traditional or unionized labor.

 - However in China, driving for Didi is a pretty nice job, relative to a lot of job options.
 The flexibility is also cited as a big benefit.
 But it is not gig work.
-The drivers I spoke with all said Didi is a good company and they appear to be building their careers on the platform.
-Plus, they are buying their own cars and many are starting their own small businesses on top of the Didi platform.
+The drivers I spoke with all said Didi was a good company to work for.
+And they were building their careers on the platform.
+Plus, many were buying their own cars and starting their own small businesses on the Didi platform.

 - In Mexico, the situation was different again.
-Drivers usually don’t own their cars.
-Other people own them and rent them to drivers.
+Drivers usually didn’t own their cars.
+Other people owned them and rented them to drivers.
 Flexibility was not the major benefit.
 It was a source of income.
-And there were significant concerns about health and other types of insurance (important for the drivers’ families).
+And there were significant concerns about health and other types of insurance, which are important for the drivers’ families.

-In Brazil, the driver situation also seems to be different.
+In Brazil, the driver situation was also different.

-- The recent economic problems have apparently led to lots of people not having as much income, but owning cars.
-As unemployment goes up, driving is an option for income for many.
+- Recent economic problems had led to lots of people not having as much income.
+But they still owned cars.
+So driving was an option for income for many.

-- Speed of payments is an issue for Brazil drivers.
-Some don’t have a lot of cash and need their payments for gas.
+- Speed of payments was mentioned a significant issue for Brazil drivers.
+Some don’t have a lot of cash and they need the payments for gas to keep driving.

-- Many drivers (and riders) don’t have bank accounts.
-And mobile payment is not yet a big thing in Brazil.
-For this and the above point, Didi has introduced cards that get the drivers paid within 15 minutes of completing a ride.
+- Many drivers (and riders) didn’t have bank accounts.
+Because of this and the above point, Didi had introduced cards that got the drivers paid within 15 minutes of completing a ride.

-Note: all of the above points are just anecdotal information from conversations I have had.
-So none of that is data-driven.
+Note: all of the above points are anecdotal information from conversations I have had.
+So none of that is too data-driven.
 But I take it as directionally correct.
 I do hear really different driver issues raised in Brazil, China, Mexico and the USA.
-And that makes the area of driver services really interesting.
+And that makes the area of driver services really interesting to watch.

 That’s it for Part 1.
-In Part 2, I go into more differences in Brazil.
-And in Part 3, I’ll go into Didi versus Uber in Brazil.
+In Part 2, I go into more ride sharing lessons from Brazil.